Indev450/SRB2Kart-Saturn/README.md

 - The annoying depraction messages for `P_TeleportMove` and `P_AproxDistance` have been silenced
 - Silenced the annoying "cant find next map..." messages as theyre super useless and annoying anyways
 - Added a small cooldown on `map` command due to spamming causing a SIGSEGV
+- Many bugfixes to the Software renderer, so its much less prone to crashing
+- Many bugfixes to the OpenGL renderer (too many too list all of them here; check the changelogs for more information)
+- Bugfixes to the soundsystem, mainly regarding Sound muting
+- Refactored Zone Memory Allocations (helps a bit with large maps)
+- Many many more crash fixes and other bugfixes to the basegame (too many too list all of them here; check the changelogs for more information)

 ## MISC
 - Bird's Camara Tilting feature is no longer turned on by default